 Frequently Asked Questions - What is a Settlement Agreement?

 A settlement agreement must be carefully reviewed by your attorney as it could also release any other third-party claims you might have for your injuries from the auto accident.
-Most settlement agreements are written by the insurance company and are to protect them and their insured, not you.
+Most settlement agreements are written by the insurance company to protect them and their insured, not you.
 If you have a personal injury claim and there are multiple defendants involved, the settlement agreement must be specific as to what defendant is being released from the claim in order to pursue the claim against any other possible defendants involved.

-For example, you were in an auto accident, the at-fault driver – (defendant) may have only a small bodily injury insurance policy, which the insurance company agrees to pay out their policy limits.
+For example, if you were in an auto accident, the at-fault driver – (defendant) may have only a small bodily injury insurance policy, which the insurance company agrees to pay out their policy limits.
 But you have “uninsured/underinsured motorist coverage” on your auto policy and will be making a claim against your insurance company for more money.
-The settlement agreement most only release the at-fault driver and/or owner of the vehicle at fault.
-Also, many settlement agreements have language protecting the insurance company from possible health insurance, Medicare and Medicaid liens.
+The settlement agreement must only release the at-fault driver and owner of the vehicle at fault.
+Also, many settlement agreements have language protecting the insurance company from possible health insurance, Medicare, and Medicaid liens.
 This language will need to be carefully reviewed by your attorney to make sure it does not release your health insurance carrier, Medicare or Medicaid from paying future medical benefits.

-In cases where the minor child’s claim settles for over $15,000 court approval is required.
+In cases where the minor child’s claim settles for over $15,000, court approval is required.
 A Petition for Approval of Settlement must be filed.
-The Petition outlines the facts of the case and what caused the minor child’s injuries and the breakdown of the settlement, attorney’s fees and costs, medical bills to be paid out of the settlement and what the minor child’s net recovery will be.
-The Judge may require that the funds be placed in a restricted account which can only withdrawn by a court order or when the child reaches 18 years old.
+The Petition outlines the facts of the case and what caused the minor child’s injuries and the breakdown of the settlement, attorney’s fees and costs, medical bills to be paid out of the settlement, and what the minor child’s net recovery will be.
+The Judge may require that the funds be placed in a restricted account which can only be withdrawn by a court order or when the child reaches 18 years old.